01January 2008: Fed Tries to Stop Housing Bust

 Stock investors did, sending the Dow Jones Industrial Average down 770 points.
 It was the most in any single day in history.
 It didn't stop there.
 Global markets panicked:

-The MSCI World Index dropped 6 percent in one day, the most since its creation in 1970.
+The Morgan Stanley Capital International World Index dropped 6 percent in one day, the most since its creation in 1970.

 - Brazil's Bovespa was halted after dropping 10 percent.